-Similar to Date type, The TO_TIMESTAMP function in PostgreSQL is used to converting strings into timestamps.
+Similar to the Date type, The TO_TIMESTAMP function in PostgreSQL is used to converting strings into timestamps.

 Syntax : TO_TIMESTAMP(str,format) Example : SELECT TO_TIMESTAMP('2017-03-31 9:30:20','YYYY-MM-DD HH:MI:SS'); Result: 2017-03-31 09:30:20-07

-- Make sure text columns are quoted if it can potentially have delimiter characters.
+- Make sure text columns are quoted if they can potentially have delimiter characters.